gary-lgy/cs3219-otot-task-d/README.md

 As before, you can also subscribe to another topic.

+You can run multiple subscribers subscribing to the same or different topics.

 ### Publish to a topic

 To publish to a topic named `events`, open another terminal window and type: